• Home

 • Angel's perspective on why Joseph should marry Mary.

 • Why did God's Son come?
 "To save the people from their sins."
-Paul defined the Gospel in 1 Cor 15:1-4.
-The Pharisees interpreted scripture that the Messiah would come and rescue Israel from Rome.
-The real problem was Adam's sin, which infected us, and God planned to fix sin and death.
-God dealt with the eternal consequences for both Jews and Gentiles.
+(Matthew 1:21) Paul defined the Gospel in 1 Cor 15:1-4.
+The Pharisees interpreted scripture as the Messiah coming and rescuing Israel from Rome's rule.
+The real problem was Adam's sin, which infected us, and God's intention in the first coming of Christ was to fix sin and death.
+God dealt with the eternal consequences for both Jews and Gentiles by people believing in the Gospel.
 We don't want to miss this distinction.

 • His name announced is "God with us."
 How interesting!
-Because in Judaism at this time (second temple), a man could rise to become the Messiah (the Lord's anointed) but not be "God with us" in the form of a man.
+Because in Judaism at this time (second temple), a man could rise in influence to become the Messiah (the Lord's anointed) but not be "God with us" in the form of a man.
 Simeon's prophecy in Luke 2:25-35 expresses the Gospel to us, and the Gospel begins here at the birth of Christ.
+Genesis 18 shows that an Angel came to Abraham as a man and accepted worship from Abraham.
+So God could put on the body of a man.

 Read John 1 for a view from heaven of why Christ came.